Parritz/LuaCompact/README.md

 pnpm add luacompact -g
 ```

-After installation, you should be able to use  either by using `luacompact` or `lct` in terminal.
+After installation, you should be able to use LuaCompact either by using the `luacompact` or `lct` commands in terminal.

 ## Usage